pradeephubgit/questdb.io/docs/guides/importing-data.md

 ]' -F data=@my_file.csv 'http://localhost:9000/imp'
 ```

-More information on the patterns for timestamps can be found on the
+More information on the patterns for timestamps is provided in the
 [date and time functions](/docs/reference/function/date-time/#date-and-timestamp-format)
 page.